Thore-Adams1/semi-classical-slab-response-function/README.md

 # Semi-classical Slab Response Function

-This repository allows for the calculation of the Density-Density Response Function of a metal slab, using the Semi-Classical method, as outlined in this [paper] (https://www.mdpi.com/2673-6497/4/3/17).
+This repository allows for the calculation of the Density-Density Response Function of a metal slab, using the Semi-Classical method, as outlined in this [paper](https://www.mdpi.com/2673-6497/4/3/17).

 ## Requirements